Twitter vs. Facebook: Which Is Best for Your Business?

 If your content is more like this, then Facebook may be the better platform for you to focus on.

-In either case, remember that your content on social media should be designed to help you build an engaged community.
+In either case, remember you should design content on social media that will help you build an engaged community.

 Resist the urge to post content that’s actively trying to sell to your audience, which is a real turn-off.
 Instead, you want your content to be helpful and relevant to your audience, and to be both human and entertaining.